rfox12/quasar-typescript-starter/README.md

 ---

 ESLint has been setup with Prettier enabled.
-Everything should work with ESLint 6 too (I'm using it in a project), but default installed version is < 6 so I left it untouched.
+Everything should work with ESLint 6 too (I'm using it in a project of my company without problems), but default installed version is < 6 so I left it untouched.
 See [here](https://github.com/quasarframework/app-extension-typescript/blob/dev/extension/src/templates/noprettier/_eslintrc.js) for Prettier-free version.

-Note that there are still some problems with `@typescript-eslint` and Vue linting.
-I documented them [here](https://github.com/quasarframework/app-extension-typescript/issues/23#issuecomment-522530591), but they need work by upstream packages.
+Problems with `@typescript-eslint` and Vue files linting [have been solved](https://github.com/quasarframework/app-extension-typescript/issues/23#issuecomment-544956269).
-If you have some contacts with Vue core team, it could be a good thing to bring their focus on these problems, because to workaround it we are forced to move into a DFC (Double File Component) instead of a SFC and disabling linting for `.vue` files into webpack process.
+DFC (Double File Component) fashion, instead of SFC, is still needed to have component intellisense into unit tests.

 Into `.eslintrc.js`:

 - `'vue/component-name-in-template-casing': ['error', 'kebab-case']` enforces kebab-case, but it should probably be defined based on user preferences, given the recent Quasar addition which allows to choose components casing into templates;
-- `@typescript-eslint/explicit-function-return-type` rule is turned off because I personally think that rule is too restrictive and verbose, but it has its benefits and should probably be left enabled and check what the community prefer (maybe leave it, but commented and with an explanation;)
+- `@typescript-eslint/explicit-function-return-type` rule is turned off because I personally think that rule is too restrictive and verbose, but it has its benefits and should probably be left enabled and check what the community prefer (maybe leaving it, but commented and with an explanation).

 ---